 - Optimize for local searches. - Generally speaking, many mobile Internet users are searching on the go.
 Whether searching for a restaurant or a business, they often look for local solutions.
 With this in mind, your mobile site must be optimized for local searches by including the following information: your company name, business address; phone number; and city and state name.
 The latter information should be included within your site's metadata.
 For clarity and maximum effectiveness, your local data can be added to the header or footer for each site page.

 - Optimize for keywords. - Mobile sites might have a limited amount of "screen real estate," but that doesn't mean that keywords should be ignored.
 Instead, you need to ensure that each page is written with a specific keyword or keyword phrase in mind (without committing the cardinal sin of keyword stuffing).

 The Bottom Line: Mobile Optimization Is Key For Business Success

-If you want to reach an awaiting audience of potential customers, then you need to ensure that your site has been properly optimized for mobile consumption.
-After all, over 51 percent of Internet media is consumed by users via a mobile device, and the average person prefers to browse the web via their mobile device, rather than using a desktop solution.
-In conclusion, by implementing the above best practice tips, you can and will create a user-friendly mobile site that is perfectly designed to sell your company's products or services.
+To reach an awaiting audience of potential customers, you must ensure that your site has been properly optimized for mobile consumption.
+After all, over 51 percent of Internet media is consumed by users via a mobile device, and the average person prefers to browse the web via their mobile device rather than a desktop solution.
+In conclusion, by implementing the above best practice tips, you can create a user-friendly mobile site perfectly designed to sell your company's products or services.